These Boots Are Made for Walkin': Nancy Sinatra version

 The song was written by Lee Hazlewood; it was inspired by a line spoken by Frank Sinatra in the comedy-western film 4 for Texas (1963): "They tell me them boots ain't built for walkin'."

 Nancy Sinatra's version of the song was released as a single in December 1965, as the second song to be taken from her debut album, Boots (1966), and was a follow-up to the minor hit "So Long, Babe".
 The song became an instant success and, in late February 1966, it topped the Billboard Hot 100 chart, a move it replicated in similar charts across the world.

 Billboard described the song as "fine folk-rock material" and praised Sinatra's vocal performance and "the Billy Strange driving dance beat."
 Cash Box described it as a "funky, slow-shufflin' folk-rocker about a gal who serves notice on her boyfriend that she can't be pushed around."

+In 2020, the 1965 recording of the song was inducted into the Grammy Hall of Fame.

 Recording

 Lee Hazlewood intended to record the song himself, saying that "it's not really a girl's song", but Sinatra talked him out of it, saying that "coming from a guy it was harsh and abusive, but was perfect for a little girl to sing".
 Hazlewood agreed.
 Sinatra's recording of the song was made with the help of Los Angeles session musicians known as the Wrecking Crew.
-This session included Chuck Berghofer on double bass, providing the notable bass line with its quarter-tone descent.
-The session was held on November 19, 1965, at United Western Recorders in Hollywood, and additionally produced the songs "Foursome" and "The City Never Sleeps at Night".
+This session included Don Randi on piano and Chuck Berghofer on double bass, providing the notable bass line with its quarter-tone descent.
+The session was held on November 19, 1965, at United Western Recorders in Hollywood, and additionally produced the songs "For Some" and "The City Never Sleeps at Night".